emilywoods/algorithms/README.md

 and how well sorted its values already are.

 Insertion sort has order of growth of &theta;(n<sup>2</sup>), and is unsuitable for large data sets.

+#### 2. Merge Sort ####
+A divide and conquer algorithm which works by recursively dividing the original problem into smaller problems which are solved for and subsequently recombined to produce a sorted solution.

+The original array is divided into two subarrays, with indices p - the first element of the first subarray;
+q - the last element of the second subarray; and q - the last element of the second subarray.
+The subsequences are divided recursively, until divided into sequences of length one, which is already in sorted order.
+Following this, the merge process initiates wherein two subsequences are merged in sorted order by comparing the first elements of the subsequences, and adding the lesser of the two compared values to a sorted sequence.

+Merge sort has an order of growth of &theta;(nlgn).
+The divide step of this algorithm computes the middle element of the subarray, and therefore takes constant time.
+Recursively solving two subsequences contributes 2T(n/2) [explain] to running time.
+Merging takes time &theta;(n).
+The total cost of this can be proven to be &theta;(nlgn).

+// Is it a new array each time merging takes place